roman-milk/roman-milk.github.io/what-the-hell-was-she-up-to.md

+===

- ****** What The Hell Was She Up To? ****** byJust_Plain_Bob© Tuesday at work Heidi's father came storming up to me all red in the face and began calling me all kinds of mother fuckers, cock suckers and assholes for tossing his daughter out on the street.
+Tuesday at work Heidi's father came storming up to me all red in the face and began calling me all kinds of mother fuckers, cock suckers and assholes for tossing his daughter out on the street.

  "She tell you why?"